bhaskar-a3/BhPocNonStop/README.md

-# Welcome to HPE NonStop
+# Welcome to HPE NonStop POC

 This git repository is the new public home of examples applications for NonStop products.